cs1302uga/cs1302-tutorials/components/components.md

    reusable component based on the set of existing components contained in the application.

-   Consider the following containment hieararchy:
+   Consider the following containment hierarchy:

    ```
                                                              --|